chirayuB/bd_final_project/README.md

 Final Project submission by Chirayu, Ishwant and Muskan for Big Data

-Can be run on Stremlit Clud environment.
+Can be run on Stremlit Cloud environment.